$145M Hamptons estate languishes on market amid surging demand

 The massive estate at 90 Jule Pond Drive is co-listed by Julia B. Fee Sotheby’s International Realty and Bespoke Real Estate at that eye-popping price.
 It originally hit the market in 2017 at $175 million, making it the most expensive property in the Hamptons at the time.
 After two years and no takers, its price was chopped to $145 million in June 2019.

-Since then, the price hasn’t budged — and neither has the listing.
+Nearly four years later, the price hasn’t budged — and neither has the listing.
 A representative for Sotheby’s declined to comment; Bespoke did not provide comment prior to publication.

 Demand in the Hamptons surged last year: In the fourth quarter, the number of transactions rose to 803 homes, the highest quarterly total in 15 years, according to a report from Douglas Elliman.
 Supply, meanwhile, has fried up, with listing inventory sliding from 1,919 homes to 1,745.
 That’s resulted in bidding wars, with 19 percent of homes sold in the fourth quarter closed at prices above final asking.